1nst4ll/mango-news/PROGRESS.md

 - Moved the navbar and ThemeSwitcher component to `frontend/src/app/layout.tsx` to make it persistent across all pages.
 - Refactored the Admin Dashboard page (`frontend/src/app/admin/page.tsx`) to match app styling, including applying the new color palette, typography, and integrating shadcn/ui components (Button, Checkbox, Label).
 - Refactored the Source Management page (`frontend/src/app/admin/sources/page.tsx`) to match app styling, including applying the new color palette, typography, and integrating shadcn/ui components (Button, Checkbox, Label, Input, Textarea, Card).
-- **Styled the Article Detail page (`frontend/src/app/article/[id]/page.tsx`) to match app styling, including applying the new color palette, typography, and integrating shadcn/ui components (Button).**
+- Styled the Article Detail page (`frontend/src/app/article/[id]/page.tsx`) to match app styling, including applying the new color palette, typography, and integrating shadcn/ui components (Button).
+- **Improved visibility of the URL link in the Source Management page (`frontend/src/app/admin/sources/page.tsx`) by changing its text color to primary.**

 **Next Steps:**